Valuations and the Hopf Monoid of Generalized Permutahedra: Background

 A \textbf{set decomposition} of $I$ is an ordered sequence $S_1|S_2|\cdots| S_k$ of possibly empty, pairwise disjoint sets such that $S_1 \sqcup \cdots \sqcup S_k = I$. \end{definition}

-The ordered set partitions of $I$ are in bijection with the faces of the braid arrangement in $\R_I$.
-They are also in bijection with the \emph{totally ordered preposets}, where every pair of elements is comparable: the ordered set partition $F=F_1|\cdots|F_k$ corresponds to the preposet $q_F$ where $i \leq j$ for $i \in F_a, j \in F_b$ with $a \leq b$.
-This preposet is equivalent to the linear poset $F_1 < \cdots < F_k$.
+The ordered set partitions of $I$ are in bijection with the faces of the braid arrangement in $\R^I$.
+They are also in bijection with the \textbf{totally ordered preposets}, where every pair of elements is comparable: the ordered set partition $\ell=\ell_1|\cdots|\ell_k$ corresponds to the preposet $q_\ell$ where $i \leq j$ for $i \in \ell_a, j \in \ell_b$ with $a \leq b$.
+This preposet is equivalent to the linear poset $\ell_1 < \cdots < \ell_k$ on its equivalence classes.

-A \textbf{(pre)linear extension} $l$ of a (pre)poset $q$ is a totally ordered (pre)poset $l$ such that $x < y$ in $q$ implies $x < y$ in $l$.
-We also think of $l$ as the associated ordered set partition $F$.
+A \textbf{(pre)linear extension} $\ell$ of a (pre)poset $q$ is a totally ordered (pre)poset $\ell$ such that $x < y$ in $q$ implies $x < y$ in $\ell$ and $x \leq y$ in $q$ implies $x \leq y$ in $\ell$\footnote{This second condition ensures that an equivalence class in $q$ cannot be split into smaller equivalence classes in a linear extension of $q$.} We also think of $\ell$ as the associated ordered set partition $\ell$.